 What is diabetes?

-Type 1 diabetes occurs when your immune system destroys the cells in the pancreas that create insulin.4 As a result, the body makes very little or no insulin of its own and people with type 1 diabetes must take insulin daily.
-Type 1 diabetes is usually diagnosed in children or young adults, although it can occur at any age.
+Type 1 diabetes occurs when an individual's immune system destroys the cells in the pancreas that create insulin.4 It is currently unknown what exactly causes it.5 As a result, the body makes very little or no insulin of its own and people with Type 1 diabetes must take insulin daily.
+Type 1 diabetes is most commonly diagnosed in children or young adults, although it can occur at any age.

 - Abnormal thirst

 - Extreme tiredness/lack of energy

 A person with Type 1 diabetes supplies their body with insulin in one of the following ways: